-Furthermore, the Amendment Communiqué introduced a threshold exemption for undertakings active in certain markets/sectors.
-Pursuant to the Amendment Communiqué, "the TL 250 million Turkish turnover thresholds" mentioned above will not be sought for acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies ("Target Company(ies)") if they (i) operate in the Turkish geographical market, (ii) conduct research and development ("R&D") activities in the Turkish geographical market, or (iii) provide services to the users in the Turkish geographical market.
+Furthermore, the Communiqué No. 2010/4 provides a threshold exemption for the undertakings active in certain markets/sectors.
+Pursuant to the Communiqué No. 2010/4 "the TL 250 million Turkish turnover thresholds" mentioned above are not sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies ("Target Company(ies)") if they (i) operate in the Turkish geographical market, or (ii) conduct research and development ("R&D") activities in the Turkish geographical market, or (iii) provide services to the users in the Turkish geographical market.

-It is also noteworthy that the Amendment Communiqué does not seek a Turkish nexus in terms of the activities that render the threshold exemption.
-In other words, it would be sufficient for the Target Company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies anywhere in the world for the threshold exemption to become applicable, provided that the Target Company (i) generates revenue from customers located in Turkey, (ii) conducts R&D activities in Turkey, or (iii) provides services to the Turkish users in any fields other than abovementioned ones.
-Accordingly, the Amendment Communiqué does not require (i) generating revenue from customers located in Turkey, (ii) conducting R&D activities in Turkey, or (iii) providing services to Turkish users concerning the fields listed above, for the exemption on the local turnover thresholds to become applicable.
+It is also noteworthy that the Communiqué No. 2010/4 does not seek a Turkish nexus in terms of the activities that render the threshold exemption.
+In other words, it would be sufficient for the Target Company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies anywhere in the world for the threshold exemption to become applicable, provided that the Target Company (i) generates revenue from customers located in Turkey, or (ii) conducts R&D activities in Turkey, or (iii) provides services to the Turkish users in any fields other than abovementioned ones.
+Accordingly, the Communiqué No. 2010/4 does not require (i) generating revenue from customers located in Turkey, (ii) conducting R&D activities in Turkey, or (iii) providing services to the Turkish users concerning the fields listed above, for the exemption on the local turnover thresholds to become applicable.

-To clarify the meaning and scope of these sectors exempted from the use of local turnover thresholds, a non-exhaustive list of activities that correspond to the sectors referred to in the definition of the Amendment Communiqué is provided below.
+To clarify the meaning and the scope of these sectors exempted from the use of local turnover thresholds, a non-exhaustive list of activities that correspond to the sectors referred to in the definition of the Communiqué No. 2010/4 is provided below.
 The below list reflects a mere effort to provide insight and guidance in identifying this scope, thus the list is not exhaustive: